Implementation

 Early Years Foundation Stage (EYFS)

 Children will work towards the Department for Education’s non-statutory Early Learning Goals through short mathematics sessions to ensure children are best-set for the demands of the National Curriculum.
-These are separated into ‘Numbers’ and ‘Shape, Space and Measures’.
+These are separated into ‘Number’ and ‘Numerical Patterns.
 The Early Learning Goals are outlined in our ‘Progression of Skills and Understanding’ document.
+Mathematics learning in the EYFS forms the foundation for children’s future mathematical learning in KS1 and beyond.

 Although there are short daily mathematics sessions led by the teacher and follow up adult led activities, often mathematics is taught discretely through play and child-led activities.
 Learning opportunities for mathematics are planned for both inside and outside the classroom, and these link where possible to the weekly learning intentions as well as the children’s interests.
 These could include counting how many scoops of water are needed to fill different size containers, writing numerals in large scale using chalk or solving problems through play such as which container fits the most farm animals to transport them around the farm.